Chwiggy/thesis_bachelor/src/thesis.typ

 // TODO maybe import chapters from separate documents

 = Introduction
 In recent years, but for decades by now, the demand for a paradigm shift in transportation infrastructure and service has become louder and louder.
-While calls for a shift away from car centric mobility are nothing new and where a well established part of German Academic discourse in the 1990s already, @frank_hat_1993 it has become part of a widespread political discourse around the so called _Verkehrswende_ @holzapfel_urbanismus_2020.
+While calls for a shift away from car centric mobility are nothing new and where a well established part of German Academic discourse in the 1990s already @frank_hat_1993, it has become part of a widespread political discourse around the so called _Verkehrswende_ @holzapfel_urbanismus_2020.
 With increased awareness and concrete experiences of climate change this discourse has reached states of heated debate.
 Benefits of

 == Transit Equity and Equality
+=== Motivation
+- Traditional transport planning centering on men?
+  - German Transport Planning post world war 2?
+- Transit planning and identifying demand in public transit networks is a complicated process, that takes into account a plethora of data that's hard to access or acquire @pieper_kreislauf_2021.
+=== Research Question
 - How can an easy closenes centrality measure help asses transit service availability and equality

 == Related Work